 New Zealand passport holders who will normally be granted a Special Category visa on arrival, provided they meet health and character requirements; and permanent residents of Norfolk Island who may be granted a Permanent Resident of Norfolk Island visa on arrival can review this fact sheet - http://www.immi.gov.au/media/fact-sheets/17nz.htm.

 Applying for a Visa

 There are many visa options available to people wishing to visit Australia.
-The appropriate visa option will depend, amongst other things, on the person's purpose for visiting Australia.
+The appropriate visa option will depend, amongst other things, on the Country passport under which you travel.

-For the purpose of attending the 2014 World Credit Union Conference, the participants may wish to consider applying for one of the following visas, based on their role at the event:
+For the purpose of attending the 2014 World Credit Union Conference, the participants are visiting Australia for businesses purposes

 To find an Australian embassy or consulate outside of Australia, please visit http://www.immi.gov.au/Help/Locations/Pages/default.aspx.